cor2ed

 In this podcast series, GU oncologists discuss PARP inhibitors for prostate cancer, given alone or in combination with novel hormonal agents (NHAs).

-Listen to episodes 1 and 2 below to hear Dr Elena Castro and Dr Neal Shore share their views and discuss the clinical implementation of PARP inhibitor monotherapy for prostate cancer patients and PARP inhibitors and NHA combination therapy for patients with mCRPC.
+Listen to episodes 1 and 2 to hear Dr Elena Castro and Dr Neal Shore share their views and discuss the clinical implementation of PARP inhibitor monotherapy for prostate cancer patients and PARP inhibitors and NHA combination therapy for patients with mCRPC.

 Prof. Neeraj Agarwal and Assoc.
 Prof. Tanya Dorff continues the conversation in episode 3 and cover the latest data from ASCO GU 2023.